 The Barrett family the founding father William Barrett, was an enterprising bank clerk in England who began malting and a part time operation.
 In the Burston family, Samuel Burston was a storekeeper in a small Victorian country town who saw the opportunity to buy barley from his clients and use it for malting.

 In the years which followed, a move to Australia by the family Barrett and much competition between the two dynasties, the merger finally took place in 1912 with the founding of Barrett Bros. and Burston and Co.
 Pty Ltd.

 Despite the enormous increase in production following the end of WWII, Barrett Bros. and Burston and Co Pty Ltd were still unable to keep pace with the growing demand for malt.

-Barrett Burston Malting Co. part of GrainCorp Malt have 3 plants across Australia including the Kirin Maltings of WA, which was purchased in 2011 by Barrett Burston, Geelong, the largest in the Barrett Burston Malting operations, which also supplies roasted and bagged product, and state of the art facility in Pinkenba.
+Barrett Burston Malting Co. has 3 sites across Australia.
+This includes the Welshpool Maltings of WA, the Geelong site, which is the largest in the Barrett Burston Malting operations, and the state of the art Malting facility in Pinkenba, opened in 2010.

 BBM employs over 100 staff and with production capacity of 240,000 tonnes continues to focus on quality & engagement.